Over 80,000 N-Power beneficiaries cry out over non payment of stipends – The Sun Nigeria

 Okey Sampson, Umuahia

-Over 80, 000 beneficiaries of the Federal Government’s N-Power programme, have cried out over non payment of their stipends since March this year and have called on the powers that be to do something in this direction to save from further hardship.
+Over 80, 000 beneficiaries of the Federal Government’s N-Power programme have cried out over non payment of their stipends since March and have called on the government to do something to ameliorate their hardship.

-According to a petition endorsed by Ezike Vivian on behalf of other beneficiaries, they claimed they have not been paid since March and are not such from the way things have been moving, to receive that of June.

-The petition said that after several complaints, the beneficiaries were told that their omission was as a result of change in payment platform and that the management assured they were aware of the numbers that were omitted.
+The petition said that after several complaints, beneficiaries were told that their omission was as a result of change in payment platform and that the management was aware of the numbers that were omitted.

-“After several complaints, we were told that the omission of our names was due to change in payment platform for beneficiaries and the management assured us that they were aware of the number of persons that were omitted”.

-Grumbling further, the beneficiaries said, “But till this moment, we are surprised that the management has refused to do anything about us for three good months”.
+“But till this moment, we are surprised that the management has refused to do anything about us for three good months,” they lamented.

 Leave a Reply